Your cookie preferences

 Is it worth signing up to a no standing charge electricity tariff?

 Ultimately, whether it’s worth signing up to a no standing charge electricity tariff depends on your outgoings and whether you think it is more cost-effective to just pay the standing charge rather than potentially be subject to higher unit rates.
-If you reside in the property full-time, it doesn’t make sense to pay higher unit rates because you’ll end up cancelling out the savings you make by not paying the standing charge.
-If the property is a holiday home or a property you otherwise rent out infrequently (a good rule of thumb is if it’s unoccupied for nine months of the year), a tariff with no standing charges could well be the way to go.
+If you live in the property, it doesn’t make sense to pay higher unit rates because you’ll end up cancelling out the savings you make by not paying the standing charge.
+If the property is a holiday home or a property you otherwise rent out infrequently, a tariff with no standing charges could well be the way to go.

 Read more: